-This policy has been produced with due regard to the licensing objectives, the Gambling Commission's 'Guidance to Licensing Authorities 4th edition' and the responses received as part of the consultation process.
-The consultation ran for a four week period from 28 September 2015.
-The policy will be in force for no longer than three years and it may be reviewed and amended at any time within the three year period.
+This policy has been produced with due regard to the licensing objectives, the Gambling Commission's draft 'Guidance to Licensing Authorities 4th edition' and the responses received as part of the consultation process.
+The policy was under consultation for a six week period from 21 June 2013 and was agreed by both the Vale of White Horse District Council and South Oxfordshire District Council on 23 October 2013 and 24 October 2013 respectively.
+It shall be in force for no longer than three years and it may be reviewed and amended at any time within the three year period.
 The policy does not override the right of any person to make an application, make representations about an application or apply for a review of a licence.
 Each application and representation will be considered on its own merits and in accordance with the Act.
 The policy has been agreed taking into account the Human Rights Act 1998 and the councils will consider the need to balance the legislation and the principles contained within the policy with the human rights of all parties, be they licence holders, applicants or interested parties.

-2.4 Responsible authorities
+2.4 Responsible Authorities

-- 2.4.1 Under the Act responsible authorities are public bodies who must be notified of applications and who are entitled to make representations to the licensing authority in relation to applications for and in relation to, premises licences.
-The responsible authorities for both councils are: - the licensing authority - the Gambling Commission - the Chief Constable of Thames Valley Police - Oxfordshire Fire and Rescue Service - the planning authority (within the relevant council)
+Under the Act responsible authorities are public bodies who must be notified of applications and who are entitled to make representations to the licensing authority in relation to applications for and in relation to, premises licences.
+The responsible authorities for both councils are:

-- the local town council, parish council or parish meeting - the environmental protection team (of the relevant council) - a body designated in writing by the licensing authority as competent to advise about the protection of children from harm (see 2.4.3) - HM Revenue & Customs - any other persons prescribed in regulations by the Secretary of State.
+- · the licensing authority - the Gambling Commission - the Chief Constable of Thames Valley Police - Oxfordshire Fire and Rescue Service - the planning authority (within the relevant council) - the local town council, parish council or parish meeting - the environmental protection department (of the relevant council) - a body designated in writing by the licensing authority as competent to advise about the protection of children from harm (see 2.4.2) - HM Revenue & Customs - any other persons prescribed in regulations by the Secretary of State.

-Contact details for the above authorities are included at Annex 2
+Contact details for the above authorities are included at Annex 4

-- 2.4.2 In the event that the premises are a vessel, the following bodies are also responsible authorities: - the Environment Agency - the British Waterways Board - the Secretary of State for Transport (who acts through the Maritime and Coastguard Agency) - 2.4.3 In exercising the councils' powers under section 157(h) of the Act to designate a body competent to advise them about the protection of children from harm the following principles have been applied: - the need for the body to be responsible for an area covering the whole of a licensing authority's area - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group
+- 2.4.1 In the event that the premises are a vessel, the following bodies are also responsible authorities: - the Environment Agency

+- the British Waterways Board - the Secretary of State for Transport (who acts through the Maritime and Coastguard Agency) - 2.4.2 In exercising the councils' powers under section 157(h) of the Act to designate a body competent to advise them about the protection of children from harm the following principles have been applied: - the need for the body to be responsible for an area covering the whole of a licensing authority's area - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group